mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSCiphertextContent;
 ~~~~~

+In the MLS key schedule, the sender creates two distinct key ratchets for
-The key and nonce used for the encryption of the message depend on the
+handshake and application messages for each member of the group.
+When encrypting
+a message, the sender looks at the ratchets it derived for its own member and
+chooses an unused generation from either the handshake or application ratchet
-content type of the message.
-The sender chooses the handshake key for a
+depending on the content type of the message.
+This generation of the ratchet is
-handshake message or an unused generation from its (per-sender)
-application key chain for the current epoch, according to the type
-of message being encrypted.
+used to derive a provisional nonce and key.

 Before use in the encryption operation, the nonce is XORed with a fresh random
 value to guard against reuse.
 Because the key schedule generates nonces